-All new students are encouraged to contact a Recruitment Specialist to begin the advising process prior to or upon completing the admissions requirements.
-The Recruitment Specialist acts a guide for new students to make sure all admission requirements are met and students are enrolled in their first semester of classes at TSTC.
+All new students are encouraged to contact an Admissions Outreach Representative to begin the advising process prior to or upon completing the admissions requirements.
+The Admissions Outreach Representative acts a guide for new students to make sure all admission requirements are met and students are enrolled in their first semester of classes at TSTC.